DEDAL-eip/MobileAppv2/README.md

 ### to redo:
 - Redo the instances of "Home" in "Map" because more explicit
-- Redo the navigation method because it is messy and not very explicit (https://youtu.be/I7POH4acHV8)
+- Redo the navigation method like [this](https://youtu.be/I7POH4acHV8) because it is messy and not very explicit
 - Redo the bottom bar to follow the Figma model
 - Redo the CStyle because each file has different standards
 - Redo the CSS because multiple style files